WolfeQuilting/wolfequilting.github.io/quilts/scraps.md

 ![Light/Dark Block](assets/lightdark.jpg)

 If I have a qustion about a fabric, I put it next to this block and stand back at least 10 feet and determine what the new fabric is based on how to looks next to this block.

-Someday I will expandmy collect and start dividing the darks into color families like Bonnie and others do.
+Someday I will expand my collect and start dividing the darks into color families like Bonnie and others do.
 But for now, dark and light is enough.